 Preacher Rodger Nishioka grateful for the work of camp and conferences leaders exploring intergenerational ministry

-During closing worship on Thursday, the Rev. Dr. Rodger Nishioka, director of Adult Educational Ministries and senior associate pastor at Village Presbyterian Church in Prairie Village, Kansas, encouraged conference attendees to build on the work they’d done.
+During closing worship, the Rev. Dr. Rodger Nishioka, director of Adult Educational Ministries and senior associate pastor at Village Presbyterian Church in Prairie Village, Kansas, encouraged conference attendees to build on the work they’d done.